layman-n-ish/Tests-on-Simple-Scalar/README.md

 bin/sslittle-na-sstrix-gcc -g -O -o mytests/bpred_corr_branch mytests/bpred_corr_branch.c
 ```

+For more information, see the attached [Makefile](https://github.com/layman-n-ish/Tests-on-Simple-Scalar/blob/master/Makefile).

 ## How to run tests

-Run the `run_analysis.sh` bash script to automate the task of running my designed tests on the `sim-outorder` simulator with PISA target.
+Once the project is built with my included tests (by executing my Makefile), run the `run_analysis.sh` bash script to automate the task of running my designed tests on the `sim-outorder` simulator with PISA target.

 ```
 Usage: ./run_analysis.sh [ANALYSIS_TYPE] [TEST_FILE_PATH] [DEBUG]